Bullion Coin Types - Latest Year, Minty, Newly Minted and Secondary Market

 Minty and Newly Minted

-Minty coins have now superseeded our newly minted range.
-There is no difference in the quality of coin as they remain in mint condition (sometimes in the original packaging).
+Minty coins have now superseded our newly minted range.
+There is no difference in the quality of coin as they remain in near mint condition (sometimes in the original packaging).
 Newly minted coins had usually been issued in the last 5 years whereas our new product includes backdated coins that remain in great condition.
 For example, we have the 2002 gold sovereigns in original packaging that remain in mint condition.
 We have been known to issue the latest year coin for this product but this is not a guarantee, in cases where it is supplied it has been done as a free upgrade as the latest year coin demands a higher premium.

 We wish to remind customers that this bullion option is cheaper than the respective latest year of coin and therefore may take longer to source.
 On a daily basis we look to buy from our suppliers which are a mix of mints, bullion dealers, companies and private investors to source these products for you in the fastest time possible.
 Should you wish for a faster delivery, please choose the latest year of coin.